Yan Gomes Preview, Player Props: Cubs vs. Pirates

-On Thursday, Yan Gomes (on the back of going 2-for-4 with an RBI) and the Chicago Cubs face the Pittsburgh Pirates, whose starting pitcher will be Rob Zastryzny.
+On Friday, Yan Gomes (.378 on-base percentage in past 10 games, 63 points above season-long percentage) and the Chicago Cubs face the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
 First pitch is at 7:05 PM ET.

-He racked up two hits (going 2-for-4 with an RBI) in his last appearance against the Tigers.
+He strung together two hits (going 2-for-5) in his most recent game against the Pirates.

 Yan Gomes Game Info & Props vs. the Pirates